grafana/agent/docs/README.md

 # Grafana Cloud Agent

-Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud/).
+The Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud/).
-Today, with its Prometheus metrics collection, it is designed to handle the main problems users of large deployments of Prometheus face:
+Today, with its Prometheus metrics collection, it is designed to handle the main problems faced by users of large deployments of Prometheus:

-- Grafana Cloud Agent uses less memory on average than Prometheus by doing less (only focusing on `remote_write`-related functionality).
+- Grafana Cloud Agent uses less memory on average than Prometheus – by doing less (only focusing on `remote_write`-related functionality).
-- Grafana Cloud Agent allows for deloying multiple instances of the Agent in a cluster and only scraping metrics from targets that the host the agent is running on.
-This allows distributing memory requirements across the cluster rather than on a single node.
+- Grafana Cloud Agent allows for deploying multiple instances of the Agent in a cluster and only scraping metrics from targets that running at the same host.
+  This allows distributing memory requirements across the cluster rather than pressurizing a single node.

 ## Table of Contents